about the festival

 the festival history

-The Nordic Light International Festival of Photography started out as a crazy idea among friends.
-The main drivers behind the project being our Creative Leader Morten Krogvold, and our Board Leader Lars Liabø.
-Morten was sure that Kristiansund had to be the perfect location for such a festival.
+The Nordic Light International Festival of Photography started out as a crazy idea among friends back in 2004.
+Wouldn't Kristiansund be the perfect location for a photo festival?
 Kristiansund, beautifully situated on the north-west coast of Norway where fjord meets the open sea.
-The town is built on four islands and surrounded by majestic mountains and the mighty Atlantic Ocean.
+A town built on four islands, surrounded by majestic mountains and the mighty Atlantic Ocean.
 The salty tang of the air hits you the moment you arrive here.
 Add to this the generous, no-nonsense, cheerful nature of Kristiansund’s people and you have an unbeatable combination.

-With Morten and Lars' idea, and many helping hands, the festival became a reality in 2006.
-Since that a lot has happened.
-We now have our own house, which is the festival hub with café/pub, festival office and the main galleries.
+With many helping hands, the festival became a reality in 2006, adnd has been arranged yearly since.
+A lot has happened through these years ...
+We now have our own "house", Nordic Light - House of Photography, which is the festival hub with café/pub, festival office and the main galleries.
 From being the organizer of the festival, we have now grown to be a year-round-organization with exhibitions and different projects going on all the time.

 Our unique location, and our high quality program during the years have given us a reputation as a, although small in size, photographic event to notice.